bittricky/scroll-break-point/README.md

 # Scroll Break Point

+> Ever feel like you’re caught in an infinite while(true) loop when scrolling with no exit condition?
+This userscript is the break; you’ve been looking for!

 A Tampermonkey userscript that helps prevent infinite scrolling by implementing smart scroll detection and enforced breaks.

 ## Features